nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 ```

+Be certain to verify the `bin/Debug` dotnet version in the path and the `dll` filename are correct.

 ### Blazor In The Past

 When I was building my .NET MAUI application "Mob-WX", I built a Blazor Server that could accept APK files and serve them up for rapid deployment to my physical Android phone.
 The server uses an MS-SQL back-end to map files on the file system to user-friendly names and dates, and allow adding and removing entries and files locally.